-- an increase of \$4.6 million in labor, materials, third-party services, overhead (exclusive of allocated share-based compensation and depreciation), launch costs, and other direct costs incurred in satisfying our customer contracts; - an increase of \$2.2 million related to inventory reserves; and - an increase of \$0.9 million in depreciation and amortization as a result of increased production capacity and production levels.
+- an increase of \$4.6 million \$2.9 million in labor, materials, third-party services, overhead (exclusive of allocated share-based compensation and depreciation), launch costs, and other direct costs incurred in satisfying our customer contracts; - an increase of \$2.2 million \$1.4 million related to inventory reserves; reserves for anticipated losses on contracts we recorded a decrease in reserves of \$0.4 million during 2024 compared to a decrease of \$1.7 million during 2023 due to the termination of an unfavorable contract; and - an increase of \$0.9 million \$1.3 million in depreciation and amortization as a result of increased production capacity and production levels.

-These increases were partially offset by a decrease of \$1.8 million in share-based compensation expense as certain awards granted in connection with the Tailwind Two Merger became fully expensed during the first quarter of 2023, net of an increase due to higher headcount.
+These increases were partially offset by a decrease of \$1.8 million \$2.3 million in share-based compensation expense as certain awards granted in connection with the Tailwind Two Merger became becoming a public company were fully expensed during the first quarter of 2023, net of an increase due to higher headcount.
+2023.

-During the three months ended September 30, 2023 and 2022, cost of sales included an estimated positive impact of \$3.2 million and a negative impact of \$1.9 million, respectively, related to EAC adjustments on our firm fixed price contracts and non-recurring changes in estimates related to inventory.
-While we believe our estimates as of September 30, 2023 consider all relevant and known information, such as supply chain and related production challenges, additional adjustments to our estimates could occur and have an impact on our cost of sales in future reporting periods.
+During the three months ended September 30, 2023 March 31, 2024 and 2022, 2023, cost of sales included an estimated positive \$0.5 million negative impact of \$3.2 million and a negative \$0.8 million positive impact, of \$1.9 million, respectively, related to EAC adjustments on our firm fixed price contracts and non-recurring changes in estimates related to inventory. contracts.
+While we believe our estimates as of September 30, 2023 March 31, 2024 consider all relevant and known information, such as supply chain and related production challenges, additional adjustments to our estimates could occur and have an impact on our cost of sales in future reporting periods.